smithy-lang/smithy-rs/design/src/rfcs/rfc0034_generating_reusable_code.md

 <!-- Interesting aside: If you have a recursive structure which includes an input then the code generator maps a single shape to two distinct types within one service closure. -->

 Why are the generated types for `RestJsonPetService > Dog > Food` and `RestJsonPetService > Cat > Food` incompatible?
-How should be classify such failures?
+How should we classify such failures?

 ### Directed Closures

 A (directed) closure, `closure(S)`, of a given shape `S` is all shapes visitable by downwards directed traversal.
 In our example model `closure(Food)` only contains `Food`, whereas `closure(RestJsonPetService)` contains everything except for `AwsJsonPetService`.

-The typical customer interacts with code generator by providing a service shape, via `smithy-build-template.json`, which returns the generated code for `closure(service shape)`.
+The typical customer interacts with the code generator by providing a service shape, via `smithy-build-template.json`, which returns the generated code for `closure(service shape)`.
 Everything described in this RFC is compatible with a code generator able to accept _any_ model.

 Models have the following noteworthy properties: